Ukrainian-Mediterranean Airlines Flight 4230: Context

 The aircraft had been chartered from the Ukrainian Ukrainian-Mediterranean Airlines by the Spanish defence ministry to return some of the 120 Spanish troops working as International Security Assistance Force peacekeepers in Afghanistan.
-It was the third crash of a Ukrainian-operated aircraft within six months; an Ilyushin Il-76 had crashed on 8 May, killing around 14 people, and the previous December saw an Antonov An-140 crash in Iran with 44 fatalities.

 Aftermath

 Spanish defence minister Federico Trillo stated, "the meteorological conditions and dense fog caused the drama."
 NATO Secretary-General George Robertson stated, "This is an appalling tragedy, given that these soldiers were serving the interest of peace in a difficult mission in Afghanistan."
 In 2004, the Spanish government sacked three generals after it was discovered that 22 of the victims' bodies had been misidentified and returned to the wrong families.